couchbase/couchbase-lite-android/README.md

 For Eclipse and Phonegap users, here are links to the zip file which includes the jars:

-* [Master Branch build #426 zipfile](http://factory.couchbase.com/job/build_cblite_android_master-community/13/artifact/couchbase-lite-android-community_0.0.0-426.zip) - to get more recent builds, see [Jenkins CI builds](http://factory.couchbase.com/view/build/view/mobile_dev/view/android/job/build_cblite_android_master/)
+* [Master Branch build #473 zipfile](http://factory.couchbase.com/job/build_cblite_android_master-community/lastSuccessfulBuild/artifact/couchbase-lite-android-community_0.0.0-473.zip) - to get more recent builds, see [Jenkins CI builds](http://factory.couchbase.com/view/build/view/mobile_dev/view/android/job/build_cblite_android_master/)
 * To get the latest released zipfile, go to [the official download site](http://www.couchbase.com/download#cb-mobile) and download the latest release.

-## Building Couchbase Lite master branch from source
+## Building Couchbase Lite via Android Studio

+If you just want the pre-built binaries, see instructions above.
+The instructions that follow explain how to build Couchbase Lite from source.

 ### Android Studio compatibility table